emadzawaw/Signal-Server/README.md

 #### -sdf
 ##### Directory containing Digital Elevation Models (DEM)
-SDF formatted tiles can be created by converting SRTM tiles (30m or 90m) in HGT format with the [srtm2sdf.c](https://www.google.co.uk/search?q=srtm2sdf.c) utility from SPLAT!.
-At the time of writing these tiles can be obtained for free from the [USGS website](https://dds.cr.usgs.gov/srtm/).
+SDF formatted tiles can be created by converting SRTM tiles (30m or 90m) in HGT format with the srtm2sdf or srtm2sdf-hd utility.
+At the time of writing these tiles can be obtained for free from the [Viewfinder Panoramas website](http://viewfinderpanoramas.org/dem3.html).

 Note these can be compressed using gzip or bzip2 if desired to save disk space and speed up loading the files.
 For hi-res (HD) SRTM1 (30m) data, bzip2 compresses best, and for lo-res SRTM3 (90m) data, gzip seems to achieve the best compression.
 Either will work fine for whichever data format and resolution is used.